luxfi/docs/docs/tooling/netrunner.md

 See the [Lux-CLI documentation](/build/subnet/deploy/local-subnet.md) for details about how to create and run Subnets with our _Lux-CLI_ tool.

-The netrunner supports LuxGo node configuration at different levels.
+The netrunner supports Luxd node configuration at different levels.

 1. If neither `--global-node-config` nor `--custom-node-configs` is supplied, all nodes get a standard set of config options.
 Currently this set contains: